Maria Bamford: Comedy style

-Bamford's unique comedic style has drawn praise and criticism.
+Bamford's unique comedic style has drawn praise from many in the comedy world.
 She is best known for her portrayal of her dysfunctional family and self-deprecating comedy involving jokes about depression and anxiety.
 Her comedy style is surreal and incorporates voice impressions of various character types.
 Zach Freeman of the Chicago Tribune has noted her content and comedic style as "comically erratic" with "seemingly unrelated tangents and constantly varying vocal inflections".
 David Sims of The Atlantic noted her roles and voice work as having themes of "serial passivity" stemming from her "polite upbringing and own internal anxieties".
 Film producer Judd Apatow has described her comedic style as "complex" and "bizarre", later calling her "the funniest woman in the world".
 Variety described Bamford's performance in Lady Dynamite, saying that "the actress and comedian, whose presence has rarely been used as well as it is here, manages the neat trick of being both believably guileless and winningly sharp."
 A 2014 New York Times profile of Bamford noted her comedic style by saying: Much of Bamford's work examines the relationship between "people" — generally well-intentioned friends and family — and those who grapple with depression or anxiety or any other challenge to the psyche.
 Her act is a series of monologues and mini skits performed rapid fire and often without regard for transition.
 Deploying a range of deadpan voices, she mimics the faux enlightened who hover around the afflicted, offering toothless platitudes, bootstrapping pep talks, or concern warped by self-interest.
 The humor of any given moment relies not so much on punch lines as it does on the impeccably timed swerves of her tone, the interplay between Bamford's persona and those of all the people who don't get her.

 Personal life

 Bamford stated in an interview with The Salt Lake Tribune that she has been diagnosed with bipolar II disorder, and obsessive–compulsive disorder (OCD).
 In stand-up, she describes bipolar as "the new gladiator sandal".

 On December 11, 2014, during her show at the Neptune Theater in Seattle, she announced that she was engaged to artist Scott Marvel Cassidy.
 They were married at a private ceremony in 2015.
-She has one sister, Sarah Seidelmann, who is a life coach and shaman.
+She has one sister, Sarah Seidelmann, who is a physician, life coach and Shamanic healer.
 She has a private residence in Los Angeles, California, and a home in Altadena, California.
 She loves pugs, and typically owns at least one senior pug at any given time.